Ron Dellums

 Ronald Vernie Dellums (November 24, 1935 – July 30, 2018) was an American politician who served as Mayor of Oakland from 2007 to 2011.
-He had previously served thirteen terms as a Member of the U.S. House of Representatives from California's 9th congressional district, in office from 1971 to 1998, after which he worked as a lobbyist in Washington, D.C.
+Previously, served in the U.S. House of Representatives, representing California's 9th congressional district from 1971 to 1998, after which he worked as a lobbyist in Washington, D.C.
+Before that, he was on the Berkeley City Council from 1967 to 1970.
+He was a member of the Democratic Party.

-Dellums was born into a family of labor organizers, and enlisted in the United States Marine Corps before serving on the Berkeley, California, City Council.
-He was the first African American elected to Congress from Northern California and the first successful openly socialist non-incumbent Congressional candidate after World War II.
-His politics earned him a place on President Nixon's enemies list.
+Born into a family of labor organizers, Dellums was a psychiatric social worker and political activist in the African-American community before being elected to public office.
+In 1967, he was elected to the Berkeley, California, City Council.
+A socialist, Dellums was first elected to Congress in 1970, when he was recruited by anti-Vietnam War activists to defeat incumbent Jeffery Cohelan in the Democratic primary.
+He is the first openly socialist non-incumbent elected to Congress after World War II.

 During his career in Congress, he fought the MX Missile project and opposed expansion of the B-2 Spirit stealth bomber program.
+He was a founding member of the Congressional Black Caucus and the Congressional Progressive Caucus.
 When President Ronald Reagan vetoed Dellums's Comprehensive Anti-Apartheid Act of 1986, a Democratic-controlled House and a Republican-controlled Senate overrode Reagan's veto, the first override of a presidential foreign-policy veto in the 20th century.

+In 2006, Dellums was elected mayor of Oakland.
+He chose not to seek re-election in 2010.